seabass04/R_Shell/README.md

 ### Introduction <br />
 RShell is a program made to replicate the linux command shell.
 It takes in an unlimted amount commands, logical connectors, and flasgs, from the usual Bash, and executes them.
-It was implemented using composite design pattern in s multistep process.
+It was implemented using composite design pattern in a multistep process.

 ### UML Diagram